7 Yoga Poses That Will Help You Learn How to Do a Split

-Here's another great pose that will stretch both hamstrings and your lower back .
-Since your legs are separated, it focuses more on the part of the hamstrings closest to your bum.
+This yoga pose — which is basically a center split — will stretch both your hamstrings and your lower back.
+Since your legs are separated, it focuses more on the part of the hamstrings closest to your pelvis.

 - Sit down with your feet about three to four feet apart (not as wide as you can go).
 Reach back with your right hand and move the flesh of your right bum cheek away from you, and then do the same with your left.
 This will help your pelvis ground more firmly so you can stretch your hamstrings more effectively.

 - Sit tall, reaching your head away from your hips, and draw your belly and ribs in.
 Keep that length as you begin to fold forward at your waist, sliding your hands down your legs or on the floor in front of your head.